goodeath/TUI-Stay-Challenge/readme.md

 2. Provide more search options;
 3. Improve database data;
 4. Route to find hotels near of user, by getting user geolocation;
-5. Block multiple requests in short time space from same IP to prevent DDoS attacks.
+5. Block multiple requests in short time space from same IP to prevent DDoS attacks;
+6. Store cityCode: cityName to be able to put weather and offers data together more easily.